 table in the sample database for the demonstration.

-Suppose we want to log the changes of values in the salary
+Suppose you want to log the changes of values in the salary

-column.
-To do this, we create a separate table for storing the changes and use a trigger to insert the changes into this table.
+column of the employees table.
+To do that, you create a separate table for storing the changes and use a trigger to insert the changes into this table.

 CREATE TABLE salary_changes (